wryun/spinnaker_cf/README.md

 ##Instruction - Using CloudFormation to Launch Spinnaker

+**Note: you can also do steps 1 and 2 by running account-setup.sh, and step 5 by running deploy.sh**

 Instructions to run Spinnaker using this Cloudformation:

 1. Create an EC2 role - BaseIAMRole.
 EC2 instances launched with Spinnaker will be associated with this role.